How V8 Takes Out the Trash: A Practical Look at JavaScript Garbage Collection

 Mark-Sweep: Handling the Survivors

 Old Space uses a different strategy.
-Copying everything around would be too expensive — Old Space is much larger than New Space, and the objects in it tend to stick around.
+Copying everything would be too expensive — Old Space is much larger, and its objects tend to stick around.

 Mark phase: Starting from GC roots, V8 traverses the entire object graph and marks every reachable object.

-Sweep phase: V8 walks through Old Space and adds unmarked (dead) memory to free lists, making it available for future allocations.
+Sweep phase: V8 walks through Old Space and adds unmarked (dead) memory to free lists for future allocations.

-Compaction (optional): Over time, sweeping creates fragmentation — little gaps of free memory between live objects.
+Compaction (optional): Over time, sweeping creates fragmentation.
 When fragmentation gets bad enough, V8 compacts by moving live objects together and updating pointers.
-This is expensive, so it's done selectively on the most fragmented pages.
+This is expensive, so it is done selectively on the most fragmented pages.

 Incremental Marking and Concurrent GC

-- Incremental marking — break the marking work into small chunks interleaved with application execution
+• Incremental marking — break marking work into small chunks interleaved with application execution

-- Concurrent marking — helper threads mark the heap while your code runs on the main thread
+• Concurrent marking — helper threads mark the heap while our code runs on the main thread

-- Lazy sweeping — don't sweep a page until you actually need the memory
+• Lazy sweeping — do not sweep a page until the memory is actually needed

-The result: major GC pauses in modern V8 are typically in the low single-digit milliseconds, even for heaps in the hundreds of megabytes.
-That's genuinely impressive engineering.
+Major GC pauses in modern V8 are typically in the low single-digit milliseconds, even for heaps in the hundreds of megabytes.
+That is genuinely impressive engineering.

-There's a subtle problem with generational collection.
-What if an old object gets a new property pointing to a young object?
+There is a problem with generational collection: an old object might get a property pointing to a young object.

 const longLived = {}; // Promoted to Old Space